frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 See also [Kyria Build Notes](docs/kyria-build-notes.md).

+### Latest changes

+April 2024/v39: I think this layout is finally "it."
+Here are the changes that have put the icing on my little keyboard cake:

+- R and D swap positions
+- `-` and `'` swap positions
+- M and F swap hands
+- E and space swap hands
+- SYMS layer uses a numrow (instead of numpad)

-**As of late 2023, I'm not maintaining this documentation regularly.
+**As of late 2023, I don't keep the documentation rigorously updated.
 It's too much work to be frank.
-It serves as a general guide, but for actual info please refer to the source.
+For current status please refer to the source.
 See also the [common](../common/) folder.**

 ### Goals